Ernesto Valverde: Spain and Greece

-After one year out of football, Valverde joined another old acquaintance, Espanyol.
-During his first season, the Catalans managed to reach another UEFA Cup final – 19 years later – again losing on penalties, to fellow Spaniards Sevilla FC.
+After one year out of football, Valverde joined another former employers, now renamed Espanyol.
+During his first season, the Catalans managed to reach another UEFA Cup final – 19 years after their last – again losing on penalties, to fellow Spaniards Sevilla.

-On 28 May 2008, Valverde was appointed coach at Super League Greece club Olympiacos FC, winning the championship in his debut campaign and adding the cup for the double.
-On 8 May 2009, it decided not to renew his contract in spite of his success, because of a financial disagreement; however, most of the players and fans were openly in favour of him staying.
+On 28 May 2008, Valverde was appointed coach at Olympiacos, winning the Super League Greece in his debut campaign and adding the cup for the double.
+On 8 May 2009, the club decided not to renew his contract in spite of his success, because of a financial disagreement; however, most of the players and fans were openly in favour of him staying.

-On 2 June 2009, Villarreal CF announced that Valverde would succeed Manuel Pellegrini on a one-year deal, after the Chilean had left for Real Madrid.
-As the team stood tenth in the league on 31 January 2010, he was dismissed following a 0–2 home loss against CA Osasuna.
+On 2 June 2009, Villarreal announced that Valverde would succeed Manuel Pellegrini on a one-year deal, after the Chilean had left for Real Madrid.
+As the team stood tenth in the league on 31 January 2010, he was dismissed following a 2–0 home loss against Osasuna.

 Valverde returned to Olympiacos on 7 August 2010, as a replacement for Ewald Lienen who had only been in charge for a few weeks.
 In the first season in his second spell he again led the Piraeus side to the league championship, also reaching the last eight in the domestic cup.

 On 19 April 2012, after helping Olympiacos renew its league supremacy, Valverde announced his decision to leave due to family reasons.
 On 3 December he returned to Spanish football by being appointed at Valencia until the end of the campaign, replacing the fired Mauricio Pellegrino; his first game occurred five days later, a 1–0 win at Osasuna, and the second match, against the same opponent for the Spanish cup, brought another triumph at the Reyno de Navarra (2–0).